What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Step 1 -- Pre-Surgical Planning

 The CBCT scan provides three-dimensional visualization that is critical for complex cases.
 It shows the exact relationship between the wisdom tooth roots and the inferior alveolar nerve canal -- the nerve that provides sensation to your lower lip and chin.
 When roots appear to wrap around or contact the nerve canal on 2D panoramic X-ray, the CBCT reveals the true relationship and allows Dr. Fatima to plan an approach that avoids nerve contact entirely.
-A 2021 meta-analysis in Oral Surgery, Oral Medicine, Oral Pathology, and Oral Radiology found that CBCT-guided extraction reduced the rate of inferior alveolar nerve injury by 73% in cases where the nerve was in close proximity to the roots.
+While CBCT imaging helps Dr. Fatima identify anatomical relationships that may not be visible on 2D panoramic X-rays, research shows that improved imaging alone does not reduce the overall rate of nerve injury; rather, it allows for more informed surgical decision-making and better patient counseling about risk.

 Comfort is non-negotiable.
 Every wisdom tooth extraction begins with local anesthesia to fully numb the surgical area.
-Beyond that, we offer three sedation options based on your anxiety level and medical history:
+Beyond that, we offer three gentle care options based on your anxiety level and medical history:

-- DentalVibe vibration anesthesia -- gentle micro-vibrations block needle discomfort at the injection site, making numbing virtually painless; no driving restrictions
+- DentalVibe vibration anesthesia -- gentle micro-vibrations reduce needle discomfort at the injection site; no systemic effects and no driving restrictions

 Step 3 -- Extraction